tedneward/Azgaarnoth/Races/Humans/Making.md

     npc.INT += 1
     npc.DEX += 1

-    npc.traits.append("***Artisan’s Intuition.*** When you make an ability check with artisan’s tools, roll 1d4 and add it to the result.")
+    npc.traits.append("***Artisan's Intuition.*** When you make an ability check with artisan's tools, roll 1d4 and add it to the result.")

     npc.cantripsknown.append("mending")

     npc.traits.append("***Magecraft.*** You can create a temporary magic item out of common materials.
 Choose a cantrip from the Magecraft Cantrip Spell List.
 Describe the item connected to it.
 As long as you possess the item, you know that cantrip.
 At the end of a long rest, you can replace this with a new item and select a new cantrip from the list.
 Intelligence is your spellcasting ability for these cantrips.")

     npc.traits.append("***Spellsmith.*** You can spend one minute to weave a temporary enchantment into a nonmagical suit of armor or weapon.
-For the next hour the object becomes a magic item, gaining a +1 bonus to AC if it’s armor or a +1 bonus to hit and damage if it’s a weapon.
-Once you use this trait, you can’t use it again until you finish a long rest.")
+For the next hour the object becomes a magic item, gaining a +1 bonus to AC if it's armor or a +1 bonus to hit and damage if it's a weapon.
+Once you use this trait, you can't use it again until you finish a long rest.")
 ```